Skip to content

 The Health and Care Act changed the game.

 The Health and Care Act 2022, Part 5, Section 180 gave the Secretary of State power to introduce a licensing scheme for non-surgical cosmetic procedures in England.
-Consultation closed in 2023; implementation is rolling out in stages.
-When fully active, certain procedures will require a local-authority licence in addition to your professional registration.
+On 7 August 2025 the government published its formal response to the consultation, and it confirmed the shape of the scheme: a three-tier Red, Amber, Green model based on clinical risk.

 Scotland, Wales and Northern Ireland: the devolved positions are still developing.
 Expect divergence.
 See the devolved nation section below.